-Are DC United the right fit for Wayne Rooney if he leaves Everton?
+Are DC United right fit for Wayne Rooney as he leaves Everton?

 By James Walker-Roberts